DEV-learn-co-students/angular-controllers-readme-seiji-batch-002/README.md

 So does this mean we can use `this.$watch` instead of `$scope.$watch`?
 Unfortunately not - the API for watching value changes still sits with `$scope`, so we still have to use that.

 Think of it this way - when we use controllerAs, we're allowing our controllers to assign anything they want our view to access to the `this` keyword.
 Everything else is as it was before!

+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/angular-controllers-readme'>Angular Controllers</a> on Learn.co and start learning to code for free.</p>